Mrs. Greenthumbs: How I Turned a Boring Yard into a Glorious Garden and How You Can, Too

 Review and ruminations by Julie Carpenter

 I am not a fan of winter.
-Granted, now that I’m older and my internal thermostat is broken, I’m far more likely to be able to deal with cold weather, if taking off and putting on layers of clothes every thirty seconds and opening and closing windows can be considered “dealing with it”.
+Granted, now that I’m older and my internal thermostat is broken, I’m better able to deal with cold weather - if taking off and putting on layers of clothes every thirty seconds and opening and closing windows can be considered “dealing with it”.
 It’s no longer the temperatures that get me.
 At this point my main objection to winter is that I feel lonely while all the plants are sleeping.
 I miss the leaves, the flowers, the buzz of nectar drunk bees.
 All I get in winter is cold gray sky and blank expressions from naked trees.
 There’s certainly no use talking to them while they’re napping – and trust me, I’ve tried.
 (But why not have a long conversation with an evergreen you might ask, say, a pine or a cedar?
 The cedars are serious and somewhat taciturn, and just between you and me, the average Georgia pine has very little depth so to speak.
 It’s why they topple over on houses during storms.
 Don’t get me wrong, they’re very sweet…but no sparkling conversation there.
 Anyway, evergreens never want to discuss my favorite topic: spring.)
 After Christmas, I wish I could go dormant with the oaks, fall asleep among the roots, covered with a blanket of withered leaves and wake with the buds in the spring.
 But alas…that is not to be.
 So, I do the next best thing.
 I read and dream about gardens.

 I have a variety of ways to get my garden fix during this difficult time.
 I buy stacks of garden magazines.
 (I don’t throw them away.
 I keep them or give them to some other poor seed junkie.)
 I also have a garden self-hypnosis routine that I will share with you at some point.
 But today I want to share my most important winter ritual.
 Every January, I find a sunny spot, or post up in front of a nice fire if it’s a gloomy day, and perform the annual reading of…Mrs. Greenthumbs, How I Turned My Boring Yard into a Glorious Garden and You Can Too!